 OFF ROAD VEHICLE/MOTORIZED WATERCRAFT

 This section applies to the operation of off-road recreational vehicles (ORV) on Fort Wainwright and Donnelly Training Area controlled lands.
-ORV and motorized watercraft regulations apply to all persons, civilian and military, operating ORVs and motorized watercraft on US Army Garrison Fort Wainwright (USAG FWA) lands.
+ORV and motorized watercraft regulations apply to all persons, civilian and military, operating ORVs and motorized watercraft on USA Garrison Fort Wainwright (USAG FWA) lands.
 All ORVs and motorized watercraft will be operated in compliance with State of Alaska laws addressing registration, safety equipment and pollution.

 1. Off-Road Recreational Vehicles (ORV) Defined